 - 4 tablespoons unsalted butter, melted

-- Preheat the oven to 350 degrees F. Butter or spray a 9x13" baking pan then line with a sling of parchment paper covering the bottom and two sides and extending upward from the pan (to give you handles.)
+- Preheat the oven to 350 degrees F. Butter or spray a 13x9" baking pan then line with a sling of parchment paper covering the bottom and two sides and extending upward from the pan (to give you handles.)

 - In a large bowl, combine the cherries, rhubarb, lemon juice and sugar.
 Set aside.

 - In the bowl of your mixer, beat together softened butter and sugar until fluffy.
 Beat in grated lemon zest.
 Add eggs one at a time until well incorporated.
 In a separate bowl, whisk together flour, baking powder, salt and ground ginger.
 Add flour mixture alternatingly with sour cream.
-Turn out onto parchment-lined baking pan and spread evenly to the corners with an offset or rubber spatula.
+Turn out onto parchment-lined baking pan and spread evenly to the corners with an offset or silicone spatula.
 Cover evenly with the fruit mixture.

 - In a small bowl, whisk together flour, brown sugar, cinnamon and salt then whisk in butter until a loose crumb forms.
 Sprinkle evenly over fruit and cake.
 Bake for 50 to 60 minutes until a toothpick inserted in the center comes out dry.
 Cool for 20 minutes before lifting the cake out by the sling and cooling completely on a wire rack.